Martin JJ. Bucher

 02/2021 – 01/2023

-Applied Natural Language Processing (NLP) problems using Large Language Models (LLMs), Semantic Analysis, Information Retrieval, Transfer Learning, and Representation Learning.
+Applied Natural Language Processing (NLP) using Large Language Models (LLMs), Semantic Analysis, Information Retrieval, Transfer Learning, and Representation Learning.
 My research was part of the DISINTEGRATION project, funded by an ERC Consolidator Grant.
 Supervised by Prof. Stefanie Walter

 • Software Engineer